 - Kidney disease

-If you have any medical condition and take medicines for it, talk to your health care provider before becoming pregnant.
+Also talk to your provider before becoming pregnant if you take medicine for a health problem.
 Exposure to certain drugs in the womb may increase your baby's risk of developing problems that can lead to high blood pressure.

 Hypertension - infants

 Beard L, Neonatology.
 In: Engorn B, Flerlage J, eds.
-Johns Hopkins: The Harriet Lane Handbook: A Manual for Pediatric House Officers.
+The Harriet Lane Handbook: A Manual for Pediatric House Officers.
 20th ed.
-Philadelphia, PA: Elsevier Saunders; 2014:chap 18.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 18.

 Lande MB.
 Systemic hypertension.
-In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
+In: Kliegman RM, Stanton BF, St. Geme JW, Schor NF, eds.
 Nelson Textbook of Pediatrics.
-19th ed.
-Philadelphia, PA: Elsevier Saunders; 2011:chap 439.
+20th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 445.

 National High Blood Pressure Education Program Working Group on High Blood Pressure in Children and Adolescents.
 The fourth report on the diagnosis, evaluation, and treatment of high blood pressure in children and adolescents.
 Pediatrics.
 2004;114 (2 Suppl 4th Report):555-576.
 PMID: 15286277 www.ncbi.nlm.nih.gov/pubmed/15286277.